official71/teamwork2/README.md

     [ RE-INSPECTION ] => [ GRADE_A ] (Conf: 77.59%, Supp: 24.97%)
     ```

     * A Restaurant that violated 04L is also likely (85%) to violate 08A, and if this is the initial inspection then there is a high probability (80%) that it will get a Grade C (the unconditional probability of getting Grade C is 35%).
-According to the [violation codes](http://www1.nyc.gov/assets/doh/downloads/pdf/rii/blue-book.pdf), 04L stands for critical violation of "Evidence of mice or live mice present in facility's food and/or non-food areas", and 08A for non-critical violation of "Facility not vermin proof.
-Harborage or conditions conducive to attracting vermin to the premises and/or allowing vermin to exist"
+According to the [violation codes](http://www1.nyc.gov/assets/doh/downloads/pdf/rii/blue-book.pdf), 04L stands for critical violation of *"Evidence of mice or live mice present in facility's food and/or non-food areas"*, and 08A for non-critical violation of *"Facility not vermin proof.
+Harborage or conditions conducive to attracting vermin to the premises and/or allowing vermin to exist"*

     ```
     [ VIOLATION_04L_CRITICAL ] => [ VIOLATION_08A_NON_CRITICAL ] (Conf: 84.52%, Supp: 16.93%)